Kim Tolbert and Richard Schwartz (Last update May 07, 2010)

 There are two new buttons in the RHESSI image GUI.

-To display the profile plot automatically every time you generate an image, click the checkbox labeled 'Profiles' in the list of options to 'Show' .
+To display the profile plot automatically every time you generate an image, click either the 'Screen' or 'PS' box under 'Profile Plots'.

 Tip1: The default plot units are counts/sec, To plot counts/bin or residuals, type o->set,profile_plot_rate = 0 or o->set,/profile_plot_resid from the command line.